ShakerSmith/ShakerNodesSuite-0.2/README.md

 in cmd console: git clone https://github.com/ShakerSmith/ShakerNodesSuite

-2. OPEN THE INCLUDED EXAMPLE "TUTORIAL" WORKFLOW:
+2. OPEN THE INCLUDED EXAMPLE "TUTORIAL" WORKFLOW: (save this image of a man in a suit - drag the image into Comfy - it will load with all the nodes correctly connected and a tutorial workflow with lots of notes.)

 TUTORIAL WORKLOW: <img width="832" height="1248" alt="ShakerNodes-Tutorial" src="https://github.com/user-attachments/assets/f7d5071b-2543-4e54-9b02-49fac734d1b4" />